monkeyscage/MONEY-TALKS-Standard-Smart-Contract-Asset/README.md

 This standard completes the economy of Ethereum and the vision of a world orbiting around contracts (in the form of assets), as a complementary logic to a previous world only based on ERC20 Assets.

 ## Abstract
 **According to the phylosophy of this ERC, the first digital good/asset in the Ethereum world is the smart contract, not the token**.
 Tokenization can be a secondary standard step one would want to apply to a Standard Smart Asset.
-Remeber that tokens are number and can't manipulate each others.
-Smart Assets are smart cotnracts, they are smart and can manipulate anything in the environment.
+Remember that tokens are number and can't manipulate each others.
+Smart Assets are smart contracts, they are smart and can manipulate anything in the environment.
 Ideally they can manipulate theirself.
+A Smart Asset is much more than a token-asset.

 Smart Contracts can have a value (example: a slot-machine with many historical players), therefore you may want to define them as Digital Goods, written in a way where any external Standard Module can manipulate them in term of ownership, making possible to build a whole economy based on **Smart Assets**.
-Smart Assets will be easily Rentable/Lendable/Autctionable by means of third party standard modules/contracts.
+Smart Assets will be easily Rentable/Lendable/Autctionable/Tokenizable (temporarly or forever) by means of third party standard modules/contracts.

 **The first principle is to make possible a "temporary ownership" or any other similar application.**